Breaking Down Data Silos to Unlock Business Growth

-However, if the facts about your organization are hard to get to, separated across systems, or kept away from teams, you’re most likely dealing with information or data silos.
+However, if the facts about your organization are hard to get to, are separated across systems, or kept away from teams, you’re most likely dealing with data silos.

 Data silos can create situations in which leadership and staff make decisions with outdated or partial data, or worse, without any data at all, which can be catastrophic for business health.